neuromorphs/tonic/README.md

 events, target = next(iter(testloader))
 ```
 ## Documentation
-You can find the full documentation on Tonic  including examples [on this site](https://tonic.readthedocs.io/en/latest/index.html).
+You can find the full documentation on Tonic [on this site](https://tonic.readthedocs.io/en/latest/index.html).